 The crater is 238 KM (148 MI) northwest of Nairobi and 222 KM (138 MI) west of Mount Kenya.
-Though the volcano is dormant, there are hot spots at the floor of the crater where steam jets sometimes fill it with vapour.
+Though the volcano is dormant, there are hot spots on the floor of the crater where steam jets sometimes fill it with vapour.
 In the centre of the caldera is a small cone rising above surrounding lava, which shows fumaroles activity.
 It is not known when Menengai last erupted, although some of the cinder cones on the crater floor still emit smoke.

 Apart from the sheer beauty of this crater that has endeared it to thousands of tourists around the world, Menengai has a dark unexplained side to it that even locals are now convinced is the work of evil spirits.
 People have lost their lives while others have disappeared, never to be seen again.